What Is AP?

-Taking AP courses in high school could give you an advantage in college by letting you:
+Taking AP courses and exams in high school could give you an advantage in college by letting you:

 Earning credit or placement can open up time on your schedule or even let you graduate early.

-“AP” on your high school transcript shows colleges you’ve tackled college-level work.
+“AP” on your high school transcript shows colleges you're motivated to succeed, and taking the exam demonstrates your commitment to tackle and complete college-level work.